-We believe in a world where every child can reach their promise and potential.
-Our mission is to remove barriers to learning, helping children become resilient, happy and successful at home, at school and in life.
-Our approach promotes Social Emotional Learning, Academics, Executive Functioning and Physical Development.
-We serve families in Silicon Valley as well as the greater San Francisco Bay Area through our Center, two schools and Community Clinic.
+We believe in a world where every child can reach his or her promise and potential.
+Our mission is to remove barriers to learning, helping children and teens become resilient, happy and successful at home, at school and in life.

 Evaluation.
 Therapy.
 Learning.